open-telemetry/opentelemetry-js-contrib/.github/ISSUE_TEMPLATE/plugin_request.md

 -->

-### Is it applicable for Node or Browser or both
+### Is it applicable for Node or Browser or both?

-### Do you expect this plugin to be commonly used
+### Do you expect this plugin to be commonly used?
 Weekly Downloads:

-### What version of plugin are you interested in using
+### What version of plugin are you interested in using?
 Versions:

 ### Additional context